Time Evolution Operators In Physics

 =(1+tt+ΔtiH^(t)dt)ψ(t)

-so in the limit of many evolutions it should become exact.
+In the limit of many infitesmial evolutions it will become exact.

 ψ(t+Δt)=limn(1+1ntt+ΔtiH^(t)dt)nψ(t)